flschr/mbplugin-goatcounter/README.md

 ## ⚠️ Limitations
 This plugin uses a privacy-focused implementation of GoatCounter with **no external JavaScript** from GoatCounter itself.
 This design respects user privacy but comes with a few important limitations:

-- **No JavaScript = limited data**
+**No JavaScript = limited data**
 Without the official GoatCounter JS, only basic pageview tracking is available via image requests or inline scripts.
 This means you can only track:
 - Page paths
 - Page titles
 - Optional referrer (when local JS is enabled)

 You won’t see data about:
 - Operating systems (e.g., macOS, Windows)
 - Browsers (e.g., Chrome, Safari)
 - Device types or screen sizes
-  - Language of your visitor
+- Used (Browser) languages of your visitors
-  - Country of your visitor
+- Countries of your visitors

-- **Referrer tracking is optional and limited**
+**Referrer tracking is optional and limited**
 If you activate the inline JS, the plugin tries to capture `document.referrer` using local JavaScript.
 - Referrers from the same hostname are ignored
 - Only works if the user has JavaScript enabled

-- **Requires a vanity domain**
 You must use your own GoatCounter domain (e.g. `https://stats.example.com`).
 Using the default `*.goatcounter.com` URL may not work due to CORS restrictions.

 ## 👤 Author